joel-collard/proton-pass-wrapper/README.md

 # 🔐 **Proton Pass Wrapper**

 **Proton Pass Wrapper** is a lightweight, cross-platform Python library that provides a seamless interface for Proton Pass CLI.
-It enables easy, private, and secure access to your vaults, in **local or headless environments**, allowing you to **retrieve secrets programmatically** while keeping them out of your source code.
+It enables easy, private, and secure access to your vaults, in **local or headless environments**, allowing you to **retrieve and inject secrets programmatically** while keeping them out of your source code.
 Designed for versatility, it works out-of-the-box on Windows, macOS, and Linux.

 1. [Why Proton Pass Wrapper?](#1--why-proton-pass-wrapper)
 2. [API Reference](#2--api-reference)